skylicht-lab/skylicht-engine/Projects/Skylicht/Engine/Material/Shader/README.md

 | define | Definition flags during compilation | You can refer to the sample file `BuiltIn\Shader\PBR\Forward\PBR.xml`|

 ## instancing
+`<instancing vertex="standard" shader="TransparentInstancing" instancingVertex="standard_color"/>`

+Instancing information is described when this shader supports instancing.
+It will be passed to the instancing shader when the `CRenderMesh::enableInstancing` method is called.

 | Attribute | Description | Value |
 |-----------|-------------|-------|
 | vertex | Description of vertex input data |standard<br>2tcoords<br>tangents<br>skin<br>skintangents<br>2tcoordstangents<br>skin2tcoordtangents|